Applications will open soon

 - Meet regularly with council using formal meeting procedures.

-Who should be on an Athlete Input Council?
+Who should be on an Athlete Leadership Council?

 Any Special Olympics athlete willing to come to meetings, talk about Special Olympics, listen to others, and come up with new ideas for improving Special Olympics and be willing to help with implementation of ideas.

-Why do we need an Athlete Input Council?
+Why do we need an Athlete Leadership Council?

 Josh is a Special Olympics Kansas athlete with the Topeka Shawnee team.
-He currently serves on the SOKS Board of Directors and is a self-advocate on the Kansas Council on Developmental Disabilities.
+He previously served on the SOKS Board of Directors and is a self-advocate on the Kansas Council on Developmental Disabilities.
 He previously served on the Kansas Law Enforcement Torch Run Executive Council.
-Josh attended Athlete input Council training in Chicago in July 2018.
-As chairperson, Josh will schedule and run all KS AIC meetings, create monthly reports to the SOKS BOD, and lead all KS AIC programs.
+Josh attended Athlete Leadership Council training in Chicago in July 2018.
+As chairperson, Josh will schedule and run all KS ALC meetings, create monthly reports to the SOKS BOD, and lead all KS AIC programs.
 He will serve in this position for a three year term.

-These athletes will attend meetings regularly, provide input and give feedback to the AIC.
+These athletes attend meetings regularly, provide input and give feedback to the ALC.
 Regularly communicate with chair, vice chair and secretary.
 Participate in leadership training opportunities and join a committee or GMT.
-Other duties as assigned by AIC.
+Other duties as assigned by ALC.

-*Our goal is to have one athlete from each region serve on the council for 2018-19 with an additional 5 athletes in 2019 and 2020 for a total of 15 athletes plus the chair.
-Terms on the AIC will be three years.
-Athletes not selected for AIC positions are encouraged to re-apply and attend athlete leadership programs as they become available.
+*Terms on the ALC will be three years.
+Athletes not selected for ALC positions are encouraged to re-apply and attend athlete leadership programs as they become available.